-- 4Performance, motor & handling - currently readingThe Kia Soul EV is a slick city car and a good motorway cruiser, with clever regenerative braking and seriously punchy acceleration
+- 4Performance, motor & handling - currently readingThe Kia Soul EV is better to drive than you might expect, with punchy acceleration and a clever regenerative braking system

 - 6Boot space, seating & practicalityThe Kia Soul EV's practicality is hard to fault for a small SUV, but there are larger and more versatile alternatives available for similar money